katols/orderbookdemo/README.md

 The following docker commands will launch a docker container with the database MySQL and another container with the Spring Boot application.

-To view the application, start your docker desktop application and run the following in your terminal window:
+To view the application, start your docker desktop application and run the following in your terminal window in the root directory of the downloaded code:

 `docker-compose build`